Falconiere/falconiere.io/src/data/blog/posts/2021-08/unlocking-productivity-my-journey-as-a-remote-software-developer.md

-My name is Falconiere; I'm from Brazil and work as a software developer.
+Hi! my name is Falconiere; I'm from Brazil and work as a software developer.

 I've been working remotely for almost four years, and as a software developer, finding remote work wasn't difficult.
 The tech industry offers plenty of opportunities.